cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

    <details>
    <summary> Answer: (click to expand)</summary>

-   Possible options for controlling very high rates of seeds are the optimizing the cuts of the seeds and/or the increasing the PS
+   Possible options for controlling very high rates of seeds are:
+   * Optimizing the cuts of the seeds
+   * Increasing the PS
    </details>